Our readers keep the lights on and the coffee maker working hard! As an Amazon Associate, I earn from qualifying purchases.

 Concentrate Math and Coverage Planning

 Concentrate products require calculation — a 32-ounce bottle of Ortho GroundClear treats 1,120 square feet at standard mix rates, while a gallon of Trimec covers up to 64,000 square feet.
-Prodiamine’s application rate ranges from 0.185 to 0.55 ounces per 1,000 square feet depending on desired residual length.
+Granular pre-emergents like The Andersons Barricade are rated by bag-to-area coverage (18 lb per 5,800 sq ft), while liquid WDG concentrate versions of prodiamine are rated by ounces of product per 1,000 square feet — always check which rating system your specific product’s label uses.
 Always measure your treatment area before purchasing and verify the product’s coverage capacity.
 Buying concentrate reduces plastic waste and per-application cost but requires proper spray equipment and careful measurement to avoid under- or over-application.

 FAQ